sheepla/fzpac/README.md

 # fzpac

-Arch Linux package finder with fzf
+*fzpac* is an Arch Linux package finder with `fzf`.
+You can quickly find a package to see its detailed information and install / uninstall it.

 <image src="./img/screenshot.png" width="70%">

 ## Usage